daust/JasperReportsIntegration/src/doc/github/developers.md

 We are using the gradle build tool (https://gradle.org/), specifically with the gradle wrapper (https://tomgregory.com/what-is-the-gradle-wrapper-and-why-should-you-use-it/).

 Thus, for all commands you can use `./gradlew` or `gradle.bat` instead of `gradle`.
 The advantage is that you don't have to download and install gradle.
 Also, you can always be sure to use the correct version of gradle for the build.
-In the instructions we will always refer to ``<gradle>``, so on Windows replace that with ``gradlew`` or ``gradlew.bat``, on Linux and MacOS replace it with ``./gradlew``.
+In the instructions we will always refer to ``<gradle command>``, so on Windows replace that with ``gradlew`` or ``gradlew.bat``, on Linux and MacOS replace it with ``./gradlew``.

 ### Configuration